The finest things to do in and around London this month

 The newly opened summer exhibition at Buckingham Palace presents 100 works of art, personally handpicked by His Royal Highness The Prince of Wales.
 Pieces from Prince Charles’ personal collection, spanning paintings, ceramics and textiles, are shown alongside work created by three charities that The Prince has founded and is patron of: The Royal Drawing School, Turquoise Mountain and The Prince's Foundation School of Traditional Arts.

-Turqoise Mountain revives traditional crafts to create jobs in Afghanistan, Myanmar and the Middle East and is supported by Notting Hill-based jeweller Pippa Small.
-An emerald necklace that she co-designed with Afghan designer Saeeda Etebariwithin stars in the exhibition, alongside a curious selection of royal portraits, ancient costume and interiors.
+Turquoise Mountain revives traditional crafts to create jobs in Afghanistan, Myanmar and the Middle East and is supported by Notting Hill-based jeweller Pippa Small.
+An emerald necklace that she co-designed with an Afghan designer stars in the exhibition, alongside a curious selection of royal portraits, ancient costume and interiors.
 Visitors to the exhibition can also explore the historic palace grounds and gardens, retracing the royal steps of Queen Victoria and George VI.

 Date: 21 July – 31 September Price: £24 per adult ticket (concessions available) Location: Westminster, London SW1A 1AA (closest station: St James's)